sergiud/hogpp/README.md

 features in an image must be computed repeatedly, e.g., in a sliding window manner.

-HOG features may be seen as a special case of the Scale-invariant Feature Transform (SIFT) computed over a dense grid of keypoints where each block is additionally contrast-normalized.

 ## Features

 * C++ templated implementation